BIOL275-MSUM/eda-gt3637ut/README.md

   - Software: R Core Team (2020).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL <https://www.R-project.org/>.

-Ask him about the code in the results section and that you don’t have any paras

-Ask him if that is what you should talk about in your discussion

-Ask him if it would be a good idea to draw that hypothesis diagram

-Citations ok?
-Tips/tricks to do good.